The Susan Parish Collection of Photography

 JEFFERS STUDIO ARCHIVES (1903 to 1973)

 A great many of the photographs in my collection are from the archives of Jeffers Art Studio of Olympia, Washington.
-A family of professional photographers Joe, Opal and Vibert Jeffers upon retiring left over 150,000 negatives for us to enjoy.. and I still haven't counted every one but their beautifully produced photographs are a favorite of collectors.
-(Samples of their work are in all the Photo Albums and selections of originals will be online soon as I can...
-Follow on Facebook)
+A family of professional photographers Joe, Opal and Vibert Jeffers left over 150,000 negatives for us to enjoy.. and I still haven't counted every negative in every sleeve.
+Their beautifully produced photographs are a favorite of collectors worldwide.
+See Galleries.

 MARY ROLAND MIRES